Phish concert tours and festivals: 2009

 On October 1, 2008, Phish announced a three-show reunion concert at the Hampton Coliseum in Hampton, Virginia.
 The shows took place 6–8 March 2009.
 During the second phase of the band's career, their lack of practice had made it impossible for them to perform the complicated "Fluffhead", much to the chagrin of fans.
 Fittingly, the first song Phish played upon their return was "Fluffhead", which was met with thunderous applause.

 Proving that the Hampton shows were not a one-off, Phish went on to perform fifteen concerts in June 2009, including two days at Bonnaroo Music Festival.
 The shows kicked off with the band's first ever performance at Boston's Fenway Park and wrapped up at Alpine Valley in East Troy, Wisconsin on June 20–21.
 During these dates, several new songs were debuted, as the band was working on their eleventh album, Joy.
 These shows marked a return to song-based performance, as the band initially steered away from extended improvisation.
 The result would be some of the band's longest setlists since the early 1990s.

 On March 17, 2009, Phish announced another dozen dates as a late summer tour, with a four-night stand in Red Rocks Amphitheatre (their first shows there since being banned in 1996), and ending at the Saratoga Performing Arts Center in New York on August 16.

 In September, Phish's reunion album, Joy, was released on the band's own label, JEMP Records.
 Produced by Steve Lillywhite, the album featured the songs that the band had premiered over the course of the summer.
-A limited edition boxed set version of Joy was packaged with a bonus album called Party Time which featured several outtakes from Joy as well as a some older rarities and solo recordings.
+A limited edition boxed set version of Joy was packaged with a bonus album called Party Time which featured several outtakes from Joy as well as some older rarities and solo recordings.
 Several of the songs from this set made it to the Phish stage and eventually this was released as its own vinyl set.